 Next, move onto any cabinet drawers.
-Remove everything, do a quick evaluation of what you're keeping and what you're tossing.
+Remove everything, and do a quick evaluation of what you're keeping and what you're tossing.
 Put the items you're going to keep back into their drawers, with the items you use most often in the top drawers.

 Now, do the same routine with your shower/tub.
 Finally, pull everything out from below your bathroom sink, and declutter the items there.

 02 of 06

-Start with your nightstands and remove anything on them that doesn’t belong there and put it in your Put Away bin.
-This may include books you’ve already finished reading, broken eyeglasses, pens and paper, and mail.
+Start with your nightstands.
+Remove anything on them that doesn’t belong there, and put it in your put-away bin.
+This may include books you’ve already finished reading, pens and paper, and mail.
 Throw out or recycle anything that you no longer use, such as empty tissue boxes, pens that have gone dry, or chargers that no longer work.

 Do the same with the tops of your dressers, chests, and/or bureaus.
 Pay careful attention to any clothing that is strewn about.
-Anything that needs folding or hanging goes into the Put Away bin.
-If you're afraid it may wrinkle further, you can lay clothes down on your bed.
+Anything that needs folding or hanging goes into the put-away bin.
+If you're afraid it may wrinkle further, you can lay clothes on your bed.

 Go through each bureau, drawer by drawer.
 Take everything out.
-Pull out anything that is no longer worn and put it in your Donation bag or box.
-Fold and store everything you're keeping.
+Pull out anything that is no longer worn, and put it in your donation bin.
+Fold and store the clothing you're keeping.

 Return items to their proper places.
 Fold or hang and store any clothing.
-If you're now eyeing your closet, don't worry—we'll tackle that next!
+If you're now eyeing your closet, we'll tackle that next.

 03 of 06

 Closet and Clothing

 OK, deep breath.
-It’s time to tackle your closet.
-The easiest way to declutter a closet is to first declutter your clothing by type.
+It's time to declutter your closet.
+The easiest way to tackle a closet is to first declutter your clothing by type.
 That means start with shoes, then boots, then dresses, then denim, etc.

-It’s much easier to decide to toss or keep a pair of jeans if you’re looking at your entire jean collection at once.
-So start pulling out different types of clothing and decide what you'll toss and keep.
+It’s much easier to decide to toss or keep a pair of jeans if you’re looking at your entire jeans collection at once.
+So start pulling out different types of clothing, and decide what you'll toss and keep.

 Once you’ve gone through each type of clothing, you will have four piles to deal with: